liaoxiong3x/DeepCreamPy/README.md

 To be implemented.

 # Troubleshooting
-If your decensor output looks like this:
+If your decensor output looks like this, then the censored regions were not colored correctly.

 ![Bad decensor](/readme_images/mermaid_face_censored_bad_decensor.png)

-then the censored regions were not colored correctly.

 *Make sure you have antialiasing off.*